-She was united in wedlock with Solomon Comp (1797-1883), son of John and Elizabeth (Sturner) Comp of Somerset County.
-They were 14 years apart in their ages.
+She was united in wedlock with Solomon Comp (1803-1883), son of John and Elizabeth (Sturner) Comp of Somerset County.
+They were 14 years apart in age.

 The couple is named in the 1912 book by John W. Jordan and James Hadden, entitled Genealogical and Personal History of Fayette County, Pennsylvania, Vol. III.
 The text gives alternative years of her birth and death as 1801 and 1886, respectively.

 Solomon "received little English education, but could write and read in German," said the Genealogical and Personal book.

 ...He worked on the home farm until arriving at manhood, and later in partnership with his brother Samuel bought the homestead farm, on which he lived all his life.
 He was hard working, industrious and upright in all his dealings.
 He prospered in his business and became the owner of two hundred and eighty acres of good farm land with improvements.
 He was a member of the Lutheran church.